Why Your Veterans Disability Claim Might Be Denied

 It is important to remember that a Veteran who has multiple enlistments may qualify for VA Disability benefits because an injury or illness occurred in a period of service that resulted in an Honorable or a General discharge.
 This may be true even if the last enlistment ended with “bad” paper that would otherwise be disqualifying.Call Today for a Free Consultation

 The Lawyers of Brown & Roberto are serious veterans disability lawyers, who know how to win.
-If your veterans disability claim has been denied, call him today at (865) 691-2777 or use the convenient contact form below.
+If your veterans disability claim has been denied, give us a call at (865) 691-2777 or contact us through our website Brown & Roberto, PLLC to set up a free consultation.